-"We are thrilled that Nat Clark has agreed to become our next head football coach," says Director of Athletics Frank Pergolizzi.
+"We are thrilled that Nat Clark has agreed to become our next head football coach," Pergolizzi said.
 "We are confident that he will take over from Coach Price and continue the high level of success that has come to be associated with Husson University football.
 Nat has been instrumental in the success that our football program has enjoyed.
 He is articulate, energetic and a tireless worker.
 He is an excellent coach who has developed a dominating offensive line as well as excellent special teams during the time he has been on our staff.
 He is an outstanding recruiter who understands the work it takes to keep our program at the highest level."

 Clark, who will enter his 13th season on the coaching staff at Husson in the fall of 2019, has accomplished an impressive 72-45 (.615) career record while working alongside former head football coach Gabby Price all 12 years.
-The coaching duo helped lead Husson football to five Eastern Collegiate Football Conference (ECFC) championships and ten winning seasons, including four NCAA Championship Tournament appearances in the 2014, 2016, 2017, and 2018 seasons.
-This upcoming season, the Eagles will face a new challenge as they leave the ECFC to join the Commonwealth Coast Football conference to face several new opponents.
+The coaching duo helped lead Husson to five Eastern Collegiate Football Conference championships and ten winning seasons, including four NCAA playoff appearances in the 2014, 2016, 2017, and 2018 seasons.
+This upcoming season, the Eagles will face a new challenge as they leave the ECFC to join the Commonwealth Coast Conference to face several new opponents.

-Following the 2016 season, Clark was named ECFC Assistant Coach of the Year after helping lead the Eagles to a school record 9-2 mark and the program's second ever appearance in the NCAA DIII Championship Tournament.
+Following the 2016 season, Clark was named ECFC Assistant Coach of the Year after helping lead the Eagles to a school record 9-2 mark and the program's second ever appearance in the Division III playoffs.
 He coached an offensive line unit that helped the Husson Eagles score a league-best 57 touchdowns paired with 40-plus points per game, paving the way for the Husson offense to set 13 single-season school records.

 Over the four-season hiatus from Husson football between 2009-12, Clark resumed his coaching position at Bangor High School as assistant football coach and teacher.
 The legendary coaching duo of Clark and Price first met back in 1992 when Clark played for Price at Bangor High School for three seasons.

 A native of Bangor, Clark was a four-year member of the University of Maine football program where he played on the offensive line for head coach Jack Cosgrove.
-He graduated in 2000 with a Bachelor of Science in Physical Education and eventually earned his Master's degree in Educational Leadership in the Spring of 2012.
+He graduated in 2000 with a bachelor's in physical education and eventually earned his master's degree in educational leadership in the Spring of 2012.